The Best Fire Lookout Hikes in Washington: History, Views & Overnight Adventures

 Tolmie Peak Lookout Trail

 Tolmie Peak Lookout is one of the best fire lookout hikes in Washington—and a favorite in Mount Rainier National Park.
-At 5.6 miles roundtrip with 1,541 feet of elevation gain, it’s a solid moderate hike with a huge scenic payoff.
+At 5.6 miles round trip with 1,555 feet of elevation gain, it’s a solid moderate hike with a huge scenic payoff.

 We did this one as a family, and it had something for everyone.
 The kids were completely entertained by the frogs and newts at Eunice Lake, my husband and I loved the mountain views, and the trail was mostly shaded, which made the climb really pleasant.